 As is to be expected the original operating equipment is now coming to the end of its life cycle (25+ years) and we are seeing that in major repairs.
-The department staff is doing a great job maintaining equipment, unfortunately there is not much we can do when major components fail.
+The department staff did a wonderful job with equipment maintaining and repairs.